anhem/lametric-next-departure/README.md

 * transport-mode = which transportation mode to fetch information for
 * journey-direction = Direction of journey, either 1 or 2
 * skip-minutes = next departure to skip because it will depart before one can get to the stop or station
+* line-numbers (optional) = Comma (,) separated list of line numbers that next departure should be displayed for

 ### Development